Upper School

 • Jazz Combos

-2 meetings per seven-day cycle, scheduled by instructor and student/1 credit
+2 meetings per eight-day cycle, scheduled by instructor and student/1 credit